 An introduction to basic statistical techniques, including frequency distributions, averages, data analysis, samplings, tests of hypothesis, linear regression, chi-square tests, and related areas in probability theory.
-Prerequisites: Two (2) years of high school algebra and required proficiency score of 21 or better on the math portion of the ACT or proficiency score on the ACCUPLACER.
+Prerequisites: Two (2) years of high school algebra and required proficiency score of 21 or better on the math portion of the ACT.
 Enhanced sections: Students not meeting the stated prerequisite must register for an enhanced section, MAT 235E Introductory Statistics, that includes a mandatory math workshop.